PermutaTriangle/CombCov/agenda_meetings.md

          | | |       | | |
 ```
 At first we were unsuccessful to find a cover for it, but by editing the rule generation function to create more
-complicated rules we managed to find a cover for, albeit slightly different that in the paper.
+complicated rules we managed to find a cover for it, albeit slightly different that in the paper.
 We will try to run
 CombCov again with theses changes on previously unsuccessful results from Fishburn and Wilf papers.

 We started discussing the layout of Bjarni's thesis but need to follow up on that in the next meeting.
 Henning